Wiki · Concept · Last reviewed June 25, 2026

 A Cedar authorization request is organized around four practical objects: principal, action, resource, and context.
 The principal is the authenticated actor or machine principal.
 The action is the operation being requested.
 The resource is the object being acted on.
 Context carries transient facts such as session details, network information, assurance state, workflow purpose, or other request-specific data.

-Cedar policies use effects such as permit and forbid, a scope over principal, action, and resource, and optional conditions that inspect attributes.
+Cedar policies use effects such as permit and forbid, a scope over principal, action, and resource, and optional when or unless conditions that inspect attributes.
 Cedar represents principals, actions, and resources as entities.
 Entities can have attributes and parent relationships, letting a system model groups, hierarchies, resource containers, and role-like patterns.

 Schemas are a major safety feature.
 A schema defines the entity types, attributes, actions, and context shapes that an application expects.
 Cedar does not use the schema to evaluate a request; it uses the schema to validate policies before they are accepted.
 That validation can catch mismatched names, wrong attribute types, and policies that do not match the application's authorization model.